dannberg/dannb-org/content/blog/2022/obsidian-daily-note-template.md

 `<% tp.file.creation_date() %>`

 Any tags (I only use `+Daily Notes`) are outside of the front matter.
+But that's just a personal preference.

-I also use Templater to insert the day's date, with the day of the week prominently at the front.
+I also use Templater to insert the day's date, in an easy-to-read format, with the day of the week prominently at the front.

 `<% moment(tp.file.title,'YYYY-MM-DD').format("dddd, MMMM DD, YYYY") %>`

 I also include some Previous/Next navigation at the top, powered by Templater and formatted the same as the filename naming convention.
 Most frequently, I'm using today's note, which means the link to tomorrow's note doesn't exist.
-But these can be useful when browsing older notes.
+But these can both be useful when browsing older notes.

 `<< [[<% tp.date.now("YYYY-MM-DD-dddd", -1, tp.file.title, "YYYY-MM-DD-dddd") %>]] | [[<% tp.date.now("YYYY-MM-DD-dddd", 1, tp.file.title, "YYYY-MM-DD-dddd") %>]]>>`